iodepo/odis-arch/decisions/README.md

 - detail how to leverage the sitemap index to point to multiple sitemap and then designate one or more as ones for OIH to index via robots.txt

-Material for documentation linked to ADRs
-- How to declare a literal as a URI

-Consider ADR:
+Other:

 - create dedicated repo for patterns to improve management across graphs
 - create IRIs for the latest released version of each pattern
 - Add the IRIs for latest released version of each pattern to the respective @id of that pattern

+Add to Book, not ADR:

-- add docs for shacl validation
+- Material for documentation linked to ADRs

-Lead documentation with:
+- How to declare a literal as a URI

 ```    "identifier": {
         "@type": "PropertyValue",